benbarnett/gitlapse-test/README.md

 # gitlapse-test

-Test fixture repository for gitlapse
+## Do not use this repository directly, this is simply a git fixture for the tests on [https://github.com/benbarnett/gitlapse](gitlapse)